ishanpranav/math-120-discrete-mathematics/README.md

-# math-ua-120-discrete-math
+# Discrete Math
-A collection of problem set solutions for NYU MATH 120 Discrete Math
+This is a collection of problem set solutions from the NYU MATH 120 Discrete Math course.